dotkom/notifier/README.md

   - Users get a HTML desktop notification with a random coffee meme when the coffee button is clicked
   - Overview shows how fresh the last pot of coffee is and how many pots of coffee has been made today

-Options page

-- All options react to changes immediately
-- Github link to the open source repository
-- Google +1 button for Onlines website when affiliation is Online

 Injected script

-- Automatically switches to the correct clicked cantina from the popup
 - Detects when user is visiting the affiliation website, nullifying the counter badge

 Analytics